Wolf3s/xbmc4xbox-python/python/Doc/extending/newtypes.rst

 The method is implemented as a C function that takes a :class:`Noddy` (or :class:`Noddy` subclass) instance as the first argument.
 Methods always take an instance as the first argument.
-Methods often take positional and keyword arguments as well, but in this case we don't take any and don't need to accept a positional argument tuple or keyword argument dictionary.
+Methods often take positional and keyword arguments as well, but in this cased we don't take any and don't need to accept a positional argument tuple or keyword argument dictionary.
 This method is equivalent to the Python method::